AlexHowansky/ork-hero-templates/README.md

 ### Light and Dark Mode

 Both light and dark modes are available on the same sheet.
 Press `t` to toggle between them.
+The sheet will render initially according to the user's preferred browser setting.

 ![light mode](media/light.png)
 ![dark mode](media/dark.png)